Circumpolar constellations are constellations that never set below the horizon when seen from a particular location on Earth.

 Northern circumpolar constellations

 Draco and Cepheus, which are located in the same region in the sky, are not as widely known in spite of their size.
-Draco is the eighth largest constellation in the sky, but its brightest star, Eltanin, Gamma Draconis, is only the 67th on the list of the brightest stars.
-It is only as bright as Mizar, Zeta Ursae Majoris, the fourth brightest star in Ursa Major.
+Draco is the eighth largest constellation in the sky, but its brightest star, Eltanin, Gamma Draconis, is only the 72nd on the list of the brightest stars.
+It is only as bright as Mizar, Zeta Ursae Majoris, which is only the fourth brightest star in Ursa Major.

 Southern circumpolar constellations